ALMAGAL VII. Cataloging Hierarchical Mass Structure from Cores to Clumps across the Galactic Disk: Methods

 \subsection{Calculation of Continuum Structure Properties}

 For each continuum structure in the catalog, we report its position, effective radius $R_{\text{eff}}$, integrated flux $F_{\nu}$, and peak intensity $I_{\text{peak}}$, as shown in Table \ref{tab:catalog}.
+The coordinates of the structure correspond to the average position of the continuum structure, as measured within the dendrogram contour.
 We calculate an effective projected radius from the total structure area: $R_{\text{eff}} \equiv (N_{\text{pix}} A_{\text{pix}} / \pi)^{1/2}$, where $N_{\text{pix}}$ is the total number of pixels in the structure, and $A_{\text{pix}}$ is the physical area of each pixel in au$^{2}$.
 The integrated flux of the structure $F_{\nu}$ is obtained by summing the pixel values in the primary beam corrected image within the dendrogram structure and converting to Jy.
 For non-trunk structures we use the ``clipping paradigm" (see \citealt{Rosolowsky_2008}) to calculate the background subtracted integrated flux $F_{\nu \text{,bgs}}$ by subtracting the minimum intensity of the structure from each pixel and then summing over the entire structure.

 Assuming optically thin dust continuum emission, we derive an isothermal mass estimate for each structure using